jonamelibia/laliga-fantasy/README.md

 ![Header Section](file:///Users/jonamelibia/.gemini/antigravity/brain/b1810a63-7be8-4754-956b-cd091deecb3c/sidebar_and_headers_verification_1766482044031.png)

 ---
-*Created with ❤️ for the Fantasy Community.*
+*Created with ❤️ for the Genuines - Amigos Fantasy League.*